 If you have many activities, you can filter the list by selecting options from the Type, Status, Property, Reporting Source, Experience Composer, Metrics Type, and Activity Source drop-down lists.

 The Automated Personalization Summary or Auto-Target Summary report displays, which provides information about the performance of your activities, represented by the first screen icon.
 The two additional icons represent the two Personalization Insights reports: Automated Segments and Important Attributes.
-Note that Auto-Target has an additional graph icon for the graphical view of the Summary report.
+Auto-Target has an extra graph icon for the graphical view of the Summary report.

 The Automated Segments report won’t be available until at least 15 days after you’ve activated your activity.
 During this initial period, you won’t be able to access this report or click the Automated Segments icon.
 After 15 days have passed, assuming there is sufficient personalized traffic in your activity, the Automated Segments report will be available.